llivvv/llivvv/README.md

 #### A little about me...
 🧠 I'm a third year cognitive systems student

-🌱 I'm interested in software development and ux/ui design
+🌱 I'm interested in bioinformatics and software development

-😄 My pronouns are she/her
+🧋 My pronouns are she/her